1980 United States presidential election: Results

-John Anderson won 6.6% of the popular vote but failed to win any state outright.
-He found the most support in New England, fueled by liberal and moderate Republicans who felt Reagan was too far to the right and with voters who normally leaned Democratic but were dissatisfied with the policies of the Carter Administration.
-His best showing was in Massachusetts, where he won 15% of the popular vote.
-Conversely, Anderson performed worst in the South, receiving under 2% of the popular vote in South Carolina, Louisiana, Alabama, and Mississippi.
-Anderson claims that he was accused of spoiling the election for Carter by receiving votes that might have otherwise been cast for Carter.
-However, 37 percent of Anderson voters polled preferred Reagan as their second choice.
-Even if all Anderson votes had gone for Carter, Reagan would have still held enough majorities and pluralities to maintain 331 electoral votes.
+John Anderson won 6.6% of the popular vote but no states.
+He had the most support in New England, fueled by liberal and moderate Republicans who felt Reagan was too far to the right, and with voters who normally leaned Democratic but were dissatisfied with the Carter administration's policies.
+His best showing was in Massachusetts, where he won 15% of the vote.

+Anderson performed worst in the South, receiving under 2% of the vote in South Carolina, Louisiana, Alabama, and Mississippi.
+He said he was accused of spoiling the election by receiving votes that might have otherwise been cast for Carter, but 37% of Anderson voters polled preferred Reagan as their second choice.
+Libertarian Party nominee Ed Clark received 921,299 popular votes (1.06%).